 A Bustle in our Hedgerow

-In the sixties Green Lantern found himself alongside the Man of Steel, but the 1970’s were providing no “Sunshine Superman” moments for Hal Jordan as he floundered as a character needing a makeover.
+In the sixties, Green Lantern found himself alongside the Man of Steel, but the 1970s were providing no “Sunshine Superman” moments for Hal Jordan as he floundered as a character needing a makeover.
 The job of a test pilot no longer stirred the imagination of readers for whom the romanticized notion of space travel had ebbed and the series found itself on a major decline.
 Julie Schwartz would once again take a major role in the history of Green Lantern, and along with it helped orchestrate mainstream attention for the character.

 Hard Travelling Times, Hard Travelling Heroes

 Given a lot of creative control over the series, O’Neil teamed Green Lantern with Green Arrow, pushing Hal a bit further to the right and Oliver Queen to the left as a way to explore opposing points of view.
 Placing the two men at odds with each other the heroes took to the road with Guardian Appa Ali Apsa to explore the social strains of America.
-The “Hard Travelling Heroes” series of books tackled social issues including overpopulation, race relations and drug use.
-Oliver Queen’s ward, Speedy, would famously become a drug addict in Green Lantern #85 in a story which gained national headlines and helped change the Comics Code of Authority for the first time since 1955.
+The “Hard Travelling Heroes” series of books tackled social issues including overpopulation, race relations, and drug use.
+Oliver Queen’s ward, Speedy, would famously become a drug addict in Green Lantern #85 in a story that gained national headlines and helped change the Comics Code of Authority for the first time since 1955.

 In 1976 DC Comics would re-light the central power battery and re-start publication of a regular Green Lantern series.
 Picking up where he left off writer Denny O’Neil would team with Mike Grell on issue 90 before eventually turning the series over to Len Wein and then to Marv Wolfman.

-The members of the Green Lantern Corps were further fleshed out more as DC introduced a Tales of the Green Lantern Corps backup feature which would provide adventures of other members of the Corps.
-A three part Tales of the Green Lantern Corps limited series would be written by Mike W. Barr and published in 1981 which would prove as an inspiration for future writer Geoff Johns.
-The sprawling tale pitted the Corps against Krona, the Spider Guild and Nekron, the Lord of the Dead.
+The non-human members of the Green Lantern Corps were further fleshed out more as DC introduced a Tales of the Green Lantern Corps backup feature which would provide adventures of other members of the Corps.
+A three-part Tales of the Green Lantern Corps limited series would be written by Mike W. Barr and published in 1981 which would prove as an inspiration for future writer Geoff Johns.
+The sprawling tale pitted the Corps against Krona, the Spider Guild, and Nekron, the Lord of the Dead.
 The series would introduce readers to Arisia Rrab and help to develop Katma Tui, both of whom would go on to have romantic relationships with Hal Jordan and John Stewart.